 To this end, we propose a new validation strategy for LLM-generated CUDA codes that complements traditional testing approaches with formal verification techniques to provide functionality and safety guarantees.
 In general, formal reasoning of GPU programs is particularly challenging due to concurrent execution of thousands of parallel threads, tight coupling of the programming model with various memory spaces, and varied synchronization primitives and patterns.
 Existing work on GPU code verification \cite{Li2010ScalableSMT, Betts2012GPUVerify, Li2012Parameterized, Li:2012:GKV:2145816.2145823, Berkovich2013GPUbased, ZhengRLDS15, Ferrell2019CUDA} either focus on verifying a small subset of properties such as \textit{bank conflicts}, \textit{improper synchronizations}, or rely on the user to provide hints for establishing a limited set of properties.
 Identifying the right tools for specific use cases, or constructing verifiable annotations can be tedious, error-prone, and requires expert knowledge.
-Furthermore, the demand for rigorous verification of GPU programs has grown substantially with the advent of agentic-AI systems, which can generate kernels at an unprecedented scale.
+Furthermore, the demand for rigorous verification of GPU programs has grown substantially with the advent of agentic-AI systems, which can generate kernels at an unprecedented scale that far outstrips the ability of human experts to formally verify them.
 With future LLMs increasingly trained on these AI-generated codes \cite{lange2025aicuda}, ensuring correctness and reliability is paramount.